Table of Contents Show

 If you’re planning to spend time in RV parks and campsites with a full hookup sewer connection, you’ll need a sewer hose support.
 These plastic supports keep your hose up off the ground and help ensure the waste travels smoothly and safely through your sewer hose and into the sewer drain.

 Some RV parks and campgrounds require anyone connecting to the sewer connection to use them, which is something we can understand.

 However, something that we can’t understand is how the sewer hose support we paid $29 in 2019 increased to $43.
 That’s a whole lot of money to spend on plastic!

-- Compatibility: Fits up to a 20-foot RV sewer hose; Works with all 3-inch diameter hoses
+- COMPATIBILITY: It fits up to a 20-foot RV waste hose and works with all 3-inch diameter hoses.

 X-Chock Wheel Stabilizers

 X-Chocks help stabilize your rig by taking some of the bounce out when you move around inside your rig.

 While they don’t replace actual chocks for your RV, they’re effective at stabilizing multi-axle rigs.
 We love our X-Chock wheel stabilizers, but we loved them a whole lot more when they were $60 in 2019 and not $75 as they are now in 2022.